 Where to meet Pocahontas at Disney World

-If you are on the lookout for Pocahontas, you can find her in one location in the Disney World parks; DIscovery Island at Disney’s Animal Kingdom.
+If you are on the lookout for Pocahontas, you can find her in one location in the Disney World parks; Discovery Island at Disney’s Animal Kingdom.
 The Island Trails is a meet-and-greet spot where you can say hello to your heroine, take some photographs, and leave with Pocahontas’ signature in your autograph book.

 Where to meet Stitch at Disney World

-Stitch is often located in two meet-and-greet spots – in his very own spot at Stitch’s Alien Encounter Character greeting located in Tomorrowland, Magic Kingdom, and at the character spot in Epcot.
+Stitch is often located in two meet-and-greet spots – in his very own spot at Stitch’s Alien Encounter located in Tomorrowland, Magic Kingdom, and at the character spot in Epcot.
 Of course, you will always need to keep an eye on your My Disney Experience app so you know when he will pop up, so you can grab your photographs.

 He is also sometimes available at a character dining experience at Best Friends Breakfast O’Hana, in Disney’s Polynesian Village Resort, where he can even appear with Lilo at his side.